syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Draganddroptabs.md

 # Drag and drop tabs

-SfTabbedForm allow drag and drop the tabs within the form by setting `tabbedFormControl.AllowDraggingTabs` property as true.
+Tabbed Form allows move the tabs from one position to another position by dragging and dropping the corresponding tab.
+This can be done by setting the `TabbedFormControl.AllowDraggingTabs` property as true.

 {% tabs %}
 {% highlight c# %}